Polygon Tool

 Auto-placement points

-Simply hold the SHIFT key and drag your cursor along the object to automatically set points, making it perfect for objects with smooth and non-linear contours.
-To add or remove a labeled area, first select or place a starting point, then continue by holding SHIFT to segment the area, and finish the path at any existing point.
+key and drag your cursor along the object to automatically set points, making it perfect for objects with smooth and non-linear contours.
+To add or remove a labeled area, first select or place a starting point, then continue by holding SHIFT

 Holes creation

-To create a hole in a polygon, hold SHIFT and click to define it.
+and click to define it.
 You can then hover over the hole and edit it just like any other polygon.
-To remove a hole, move the cursor over it and press DELETE.
+To remove a hole, move the cursor over it and press DELETE

-• Turn on the Auto-Select feature and hover over any polygon to automatically select it for editing.
+Turn on the Auto-Select feature and hover over any polygon to automatically select it for editing.
 This feature makes it easier to modify existing annotations without manually selecting each shape.

-• Use the Object Color Randomizer to instantly change the color of any object with a single click, as often as you like.
+Use the Object Color Randomizer to instantly change the color of any object with a single click, as often as you like.
 This is particularly useful if you have many objects of the same class, or if they are close together, so you can easily differentiate between polygons.

 Learn more about the advanced capabilities of the Polygon tool and its effective use for semantic and instance segmentation tasks in our comprehensive blog post:

-Polygon Tool (minimum 3 points required)7
+Polygon Tool (minimum 3 points required) | 7 |

 Start & add point